okanduzyel/LogClient/README.md

 # LogClient

-LogClient is a program designed by Okan DÜZYEL for logging internet connection status and program activities on individual computers during lab sections.
+LogClient is designed by Okan DÜZYEL for logging internet connection status and program activities on individual computers during lab sections.
 It is meant for students, and each installation requires a unique registration based on the computer's MAC address.

 ## Features